rikbrowning/rikbrowning.github.io/_posts/2015-03-22-Fun-with-$parsers.markdown

 ##$parsers in action

 Recently created a directive that uses ``$parsers`` to validate the DOM value against the specified regex.
-If it doesn't match the regex is simply returns and empty string.
+If it doesn't match the regex is simply returns an empty string.

 <script src="https://gist.github.com/rikbrowning/0e458bc85235f215e587.js"></script>